lightlace/cpp-docs.de-de/docs/standard-library/deque-class.md

 ### <a name="parameters"></a>Parameter

-`pos` Die Position des Elements Deque verwiesen werden.
+*POS* die Position des Deque-Elements verwiesen werden.

 ### <a name="return-value"></a>Rückgabewert